Master of Public Health - MPH

 Students are expected to behave in a professional manner consistent with the Professionalism Guidelines for the MPH Student.
 Behaviors indicating difficulty in displaying responsible learning, such as failure to attend class regularly, chronic tardiness, unsatisfactory work, difficulty with interpersonal communication, etc., normally require the student to delineate professional development goals and strategies as a part of the plan for professional development to resolve these problems.
 Failure to improve or achieve competency in professional behavior may lead to sanctions.

 Students will be closely monitored throughout their practicum experience.
-Preceptors are required to notify the Program and Fieldwork Coordinator immediately upon having concerns about a student in order that necessary remedial work can begin as soon as possible.
+Preceptors are required to notify the MPH Program Coordinator immediately upon having concerns about a student in order that necessary remedial work can begin as soon as possible.

 Students are placed on academic probation if: